damiensnyder/mens-cbb-ratings/README.md

-# mens-cbb-ratings
+# mens-basketball-ratings
-Downloads, parses, and analyzes data concerning men's college basketball to produce ratings and other analysis.
+ Tools for downloading, cleaning, parsing, and analyzing data from men's basketball games.